WHAT DO WE DO?

 Our unique approach to promoting good governance has been to develop and secure financing and technical assistance for CSOs that support initiatives for constructive engagement with governments.
 We also work with governments and development agencies to improve their CSO engagement strategies, effectively bridging the divide to produce results.

-Supply side measures – laws and regulations, honest judiciary, supreme audit institutions – the domain of governments, are critical to improving governance and reducing corruption.
+Supply side measures (laws and regulations, honest judiciary, and supreme audit institutions), the domain of governments, are critical to improving governance and reducing corruption.
 However, in many countries the laws are deficient and institutions function poorly.
 Even when the desire to reform exists, decentralized institutions may not be able to fulfill their responsibilities adequately.

-Experience has shown that a capable, observant and dynamic civil society – the media, local community organizations, regional and national non-governmental institutions – can have a profound positive impact in bringing corrupt behavior to light and motivating even recalcitrant governments to do something about it.
+Experience has shown that a capable, observant, and dynamic civil society (the media, local community organizations, and regional and national non-governmental institutions) can have a profound positive impact in bringing corrupt behavior to light and motivating recalcitrant governments to do something about it.

 The services we provide produce concrete impact to turn the tide on poor governance.